A loving welcome for all

 You are welcome here.

-The last couple of years have been a tumultuous time in the UK.
+The last few years have been a tumultuous time in the UK.
 Our public life seems to be more divisive than ever, there has been a rise in the number of terrorist attacks, and an increase in reported hate crimes.
 The current climate is alarming to the vast majority of the population – whichever way they voted in recent elections and referenda.
 All of us have a duty to take a stand against racism and prejudice, wherever we encounter it.

 On the day of Pentecost, the day the Church came into being, people from across the known world were gathered in Jerusalem, and each heard the gospel in their own language.
 From the start, the Church is catholic (meaning universal).
 In the time between Pentecost and the heavenly Jerusalem – the time in which we live – there is “no longer Jew or Greek, slave or free, male and female, for all are one in Christ Jesus” (Galatians 3.28).
 In the book of Revelation, in the worship of the heavenly Jerusalem, the saints are those “from every tribe and language and people and nation” (Revelations 5.9).